• plumbing heating and air alliance member

 Google Analytics 4 represents a valuable tool for HVAC KPIs, allowing you to track your HVACR website’s monthly, quarterly, and yearly traffic gains (or losses)

-Your monthly traffic growth lets you know how well your website is performing.
-You should expect early gains near the 150 percentile, depending on your starting point.
+Your monthly traffic growth indicates how well your website is performing.
+You should expect early gains near the 150th percentile, depending on your starting point.

 After 24 months of consistent SEO, traffic may plateau at a high monthly volume, which is perfectly normal for a local HVAC website.